User Voices

 • Auto-redirect if dedicated separate Datasheet View exists

-In CAML Direct filtering mode, suppress List View Web Part folders only when filters are active
+In CAML Direct filtering mode, override List View Web Part folder display only when filters are active (only limited support for this feature in SharePoint 2010)

-The CAML Direct filtering mode allows you to "suppress display of folders and always Show all items without folders" when connected to List View Web Parts.
-On the Configuration page in the FilterZen Studio, tick this check box to only suppress the display of folders when active filter values have been sent, instead of always.
+The CAML Direct filtering mode allows you to "override the default display of folders" when connected to List View Web Parts.
+On the Configuration page in the FilterZen Studio, tick this check box to only attempt this override when active filter values have been sent, instead of always.

 When using catch-all URL / Page Request Filters, optionally specify the request parameter names (one per line) that should never be sent as filters.
 Including the SharePoint-typical URL parameters in this setting's default value is recommended.